We are now part of the Letter – Join handwriting scheme, providing a whole school systematic and progressive approach to the teaching of handwriting.

 Skills taught throughout school

-For our youngest pupils we teach handwriting on a daily basis for 20 to 30 minutes which will include the following;
+For our youngest pupils we teach handwriting on a daily basis and as part of our phonics sessions.

 Years 1 to 3: